microsoftgraph/entra-powershell/development-docs/design-guidelines/parameter-best-practices.md

 Parameters of type `bool` are _strongly_ discouraged in PowerShell.
 The `SwitchParameter` type of a parameter acts a flag that signals whether or not some action should be taken based on if the parameter was provided or not.

-The only case where a `bool` parameter should be used is for a `PATCH` operation wrapped by an `Update-*` cmdlet; in this case, the user will have the option to set the value to `true` or `false`, or not provide a value at all, which keeps the value the same on the server.
+The only case where a `bool` parameter should be used to is for a `PATCH` operation wrapped by an `Update-*` cmdlet; in this case, the user can set the value to `true` or `false`, or not provide a value at all, which keeps the value the same on the server.
 For a `PUT` operation wrapped by a `Set-*` cmdlet, the normal `SwitchParameter` type should be used.

-## Parameter Set Guidelines
+## Parameter Sets Guidelines

-### Parameter Set Naming Conventions
+### Parameter Sets Naming Conventions

 The following are naming conventions to keep in mind when coming up with a name for your parameter set.